 I ran a 5K a day for 365 Days in a row and counting… Most people will think that is crazy and pointless.
-I have run well over 1131.5 miles over the course of the past year (check out the data analysis of all my runs).
+I have run well over 1131.5 miles over the course of the past year (check out the data analysis of all my runs or give a listen to the Off the Couch podcast I was on talking about it).
 On September 17th, 2018 I started this journey but I didn’t have the goal of a 5K a day in my mind.
 Or certainly, my intention was not to do it for an entire year.

 I have always been a runner, or so I say I have always been a runner.
 There was a time I distanced myself from running in my later college years up until about 4 years ago.
 I actually wrote about it a couple of times ok maybe more than a couple but I wrote about it when I got Back into Running and when I was using Running to Refocus.